Tarakunduru/UMBC-DATA606-FALL2023-THURSDAY/docs/proposal.md

   ![image](https://github.com/Tarakunduru/UMBC-DATA606-FALL2023-THURSDAY/assets/143665432/de9731e8-7e3c-435e-89b6-e596390c60d1)

 * This boxplot is designed to show the relationship between hotel booking cancellations (is_canceled), lead time (lead_time), and hotel type (hotel).
-* The x-axis represents booking cancellations, the y-axis represents lead time, and different hotel types are differentiated using the hue parameter.
+* The x-axis represents booking cancellations, the y-axis represents lead time.
 * This plot aims to compare lead time distributions for canceled and non-canceled bookings for both resort and city hotels.
 The title "resort and city hotel outliers" suggests a focus on identifying outliers in these distributions.
    ![image](https://github.com/Tarakunduru/UMBC-DATA606-FALL2023-THURSDAY/assets/143665432/974d31fc-47d5-4720-8456-321fea578864)

 * This boxplot examines the relationship between hotel booking cancellations (is_canceled), the number of weekend nights stayed (stays_in_weekend_nights), and the type of hotel (hotel).
-* The x-axis represents booking cancellations, the y-axis represents the number of weekend nights stayed, and different hotel types are differentiated using the hue parameter.
+* The x-axis represents booking cancellations, the y-axis represents the number of weekend nights stayed.
 * The plot's purpose is to compare the distribution of weekend nights stayed for canceled and non-canceled bookings across different hotel types.
 The title "resort and city hotel outliers" suggests a focus on identifying outliers in this distribution.
    ![image](https://github.com/Tarakunduru/UMBC-DATA606-FALL2023-THURSDAY/assets/143665432/0d4d7e1c-7c90-4037-ba2e-09910c7ee53e)